 Sharing a Legacy

 How do you move forward after losing somebody close to you?
-Speaker Lynn Keane uses her heartbreaking experience as a mother whose son Daniel unexpectedly commits suicide.
+Speaker Lynn Keane shares her heartbreaking experience as a mother whose son unexpectedly commits suicide.
 Keane uses this traumatic experience to help change attitudes about youth mental illness.
-In her talks, she emphasizes the need to better educate the public about mental illness among students can help decrease casualties from this disease and create better outcomes for future generations.
+In her talks, she emphasizes the need to better educate the public about mental illness.
+She’s passionate about talking with students about how they can help decrease casualties from this disease and create better outcomes for future generations.